p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <i>Pro Tip :- <br>
 #Try underlining key words to better understand the problem. <br> For e.g. - Problem: How would you <u>improve</u> <u>Instagram</u>? <br>
-	Questions: What needs to be improved ?
-UX improvement ?
-Monetization ?
-Customer engagement ?
-Are we talking about Instagram for regular users or influencers or advertisers ?
-Mobile App or Advertisor tools ? </i>
+	Questions: What needs to be improved?
+UX?
+Monetization?
+Customer engagement?
+Are we talking about Instagram for regular users or influencers or advertisers?
+Mobile App or Advertisor tools? </i>

 <p style="color: #EA2F65"> <b>2) Mission</b></p>